AlannaBurke/Code-Samples/posts.md

+## _Passionate about developers, communities and users - looking to use over ten years of experience as a developer and community leader to engage and teach users and developers using public speaking, writing, and social media skills._

 ### Presentations I have given:
 [Judging a book by its cover - how inclusive is your community?](https://www.youtube.com/watch?v=o5RKrQQ9Jyk&list=PLpeDXSh4nHjSZET8xL2RyK3_2WeXxyWkY&index=101&t=0s) - DrupalCon Amsterdam 2019
 [Drupal Diversity & Inclusion: Volunteer-led strategies for helping the Drupal community](https://www.youtube.com/watch?v=FoolIDaFQIc&list=PLpeDXSh4nHjSZET8xL2RyK3_2WeXxyWkY&index=80&t=0s) - DrupalCon Amsterdam 2019